 It’s not popular to voice out loud that you don’t like being a mother.

-Granted, there are some days when I do love it, in fact.
+Granted, there are many days when I do love it, in fact.
 But I was surprised to find out that being a mother wasn’t the only thing I needed to feel like a complete human.

 Motherhood didn’t fulfill me like I thought it would.